In a survival situation, do you imagine yourself using the paper clip from your survival kit to fashion a fishing hook and catch yourself dinner?

 You will need two people to operate the seine.
 One person holds onto each side of the seine and walks through the water.
 Start by walking straight forward, and then come towards each other making a C shape.
 It helps to have a third person to grab any caught fish in a net.

 Have you ever used any of these survival fish traps?
-Let us know in the comments or join the conversation on Facebook.
+Let us know in the comments.